GoTouchGra55/CODEQUEST/README.md

 # CODEQUEST
-A retro 4-player collaborative web RPG where players solve coding challenges in real-time to defeat enemies and clear dungeons.
-Built for Hack Club Third Space.
+A retro-cyberpunk CLI RPG where players execute terminal commands alongside a 2D pixel-art visual stage to hack nodes, purge malware, and solve code puzzles.